CloudsDocker/pyFacialRecognition/README.md

 The whole program source code can be found at  [this github repository](https://github.com/CloudsDocker/pyFacialRecognition) https://github.com/CloudsDocker/pyFacialRecognition .
 Please feel free to _fork_ , check it out and have a try.
 I'll walk through this program one line by one line at this blog.

 "You serious?
 This is all the problem, just aforementioned 10 lines?"
-Let's first take a look at the actul run output.
+Let's first take a look at the actual run output.

 ### Here is the origional image
 ![](http://cloudsdocker.github.io/images/facial_oriImage.jpg)